Headphones (Lecrae, Killer Mike, and T.I. song)

-"Headphones" is a song recorded by Lecrae featuring Killer Mike and T.I..
-The song was released as a promotional single on August 20, 2025, via Reach Records, for Lecrae's album Reconstruction.
-It was written by BongoByTheWay, Clifford Harris, Lecrae Moore, Michael Render, Tyshane Thompson, and William Roderick Miller.
-Production was handled by BongoByTheWay.
+"Headphones" is a song by American rappers Lecrae, Killer Mike, and T.I..
+The song was released as a promotional single on August 20, 2025 via Reach Records from the former's tenth studio album Reconstruction.
+It was written by the rappers alongside Beam, William Roderick Miller, and producer BongoByTheWay.

 Writing and composition

 "Headphones" uses the background of a "somber-yet-smooth beat".
 The lyrics speak on "grief and survivor’s guilt".
 They were inspired by the death of Lecrae's cousin, who overdosed on fentanyl, which he referenced to be "the deepest form of grief" he had experienced.
 The song speaks on the topic that "loss spares no one, believer or not".
 Lecrae, Killer Mike, and T.I. each perform a verse of the song, in which they speak about friends and family of theirs that have died.
 The song's chorus states:

-The song is composed in the key of C♯ major, with a speed of 120 beats per minute.
-It was written by BongoByTheWay, Clifford Harris, Lecrae Moore, Michael Render, Tyshane Thompson, and William Roderick Miller.